 - ensuring that an appropriate working environment and facilities are both maintained and provided for employees

 - ensuring the presence of risk-free working conditions

 - ensuring the safe handling, storage, and utilisation of resources at work

 - providing staff with information and training on health and safety issues in the workplace

 - ensuring the well-being and protection of your workforce at all times

 Five questions to ask about the health and safety of your workplace

-- How do I eliminate these risks?
+- How can I avoid these potential consequences?

 Workplace health and safety in action